EDENSurvey/TeenAstroCafeActivity/README.md

 jupyter notebook
 ```

-`TeenAstroCafeActivity` only requires python 3, numpy, matplotlib and scipy.
+`TeenAstroCafeActivity` only requires python 3, numpy, matplotlib, and batman.